XargsUK/checkov-prismaless-vscode/README.md

 * Click a scan to see its details.
 Details will include the violating policy and a link to step-by-step fix guidelines.
 * In most cases, the Details will include a fix option.
 This will either add, remove or replace an unwanted configuration, based on the Checkov fix dictionaries.
 * You can skip checks by adding an inline skip annotation ```checkov:skip=<check_id>:<suppression_comment>```.
 * You can skip checks for the whole workspace by adding a `.checkov.yaml` in your workspace folder (see [Checkov Configuration file](https://github.com/bridgecrewio/checkov?tab=readme-ov-file#configuration-using-a-config-file)).
 You can also override certain configuration values by using the extension settings (`framework`, `skip-framework`, `skip-check`).
-By default, whenever you edit your checkov config file or override the values using the extension settings, the checkov cache will be cleared - this behaviour can be deisable .
+By default, whenever you edit your checkov config file or override the values using the extension settings, the checkov cache will be cleared - this behaviour can be disabled.
 * The extension will continue to scan file modifications and highlight errors in your editor upon every material resource modification.

 ### Troubleshooting logs